 In contrast, endpoint protection platforms (EPP) typically use machine learning and/or AI to prevent and detect sophisticated attacks, including fileless, zero-days, and ransomware.
 EPP also provides incident response capabilities such as investigation, triage, and sometimes remediation—and should support a wide variety of operating systems spanning Windows, Linux, and macOS.

-How to Choose an Endpoint Protection Platform (EPP)
+How to Choose an Endpoint Security Platform (EPP)

-The best endpoint protection platforms use a multi-layered defense against sophisticated threats, combining signatures, static AI, and behavioral AI to protect, detect, and respond to threats in real time, at machine speed, according to security policies set by security admins.
+The best endpoint Security platforms use a multi-layered defense against sophisticated threats, combining signatures, static AI, and behavioral AI to protect, detect, and respond to threats in real-time, at machine speed, according to security policies set by security admins.

-An ideal endpoint protection solution should include the following functionalities:
+An ideal endpoint Security solution should include the following functionalities:

 Local and Autonomous